slawekradzyminski/awesome-testing.com/_posts/2024-11-30-kraqa-meetup.md

 The conversation highlighted the growing need for testers to adapt to this changing landscape.
 Roles are shifting from performing manual checks to orchestrating and overseeing AI-driven processes.
 We noted that while some traditional testing tasks may become obsolete, new opportunities are emerging for testers to validate AI systems, create effective prompts, and ensure the quality of AI-generated outputs.
 These roles require both technical expertise and a deep understanding of testing principles.

-Overall, we agreed that AI’s role in testing will continue to expand, but its adoption will also introduce new challenges.
+Overall, we agreed that AI's role in testing will continue to expand, but its adoption will also introduce new challenges.
 From ethical considerations to ensuring the reliability of AI-driven systems, testers will play a vital role in bridging the gap between human insight and machine efficiency.
 Rather than fearing replacement, we saw this as an opportunity to redefine and elevate the role of testers in the software development lifecycle.

 ## Manual Testing vs. Automation